alphasights/ember-scrollable/README.md

 - `horizontal`: Enables horizontal scrolling (default: `false`)
 - `autoHide`: Enables auto hiding of the scrollbars on mouse out (default: `true`)
+- `onScrolledToBottom`: action triggered when user scrolled to the bottom

 ## Developing